-A mural funded by the Woodburn Downtown Association depicting symbols of Woodburn's history and culture has been installed on the eastern wall of the Woodburn Independent office (650 N. First St.).
+A mural funded by the Woodburn Downtown Association depicting symbols of Woodburn's history and culture has been installed on the wall of the Woodburn Independent office (650 N. First St.) facing W. Lincoln Street.
 The 82-by-13 foot mural was painted over the course of the past year onto a large sheet of nonwoven parachute cloth and was installed over the course of the past couple weeks.

 Hector H. Hernandez, the artist leading the project, will continue working on the mural for several more weeks.
 To attach the mural to the wall, the fabric on which it was painted was cut up into smaller rectangles.
 Hernandez will paint over any gaps between the rectangles, smooth down any bubbles between the fabric and the brick wall, and finish the mural with a product that protects it from UV rays and graffiti.